Legal Exit Strategies for Business Owners: A Guide for Business Owners

 Dependent on Interest and Funds: Success relies on sufficient interest and personal funds within the management team or employees to facilitate the sale.

-Selling to a Partner or Known Investor (Including Family Succession)
+Selling to a Partner or Known buyer (Including Family Succession)

 This exit entails selling to someone already familiar to the seller, often referred to as a “friendly buyer.”
 The buyer could be an existing partner, investor, family member, friend, customer, or colleague.